- Telling people about your epilepsy

-One thing you might feel when you are told you have epilepsy, is that epilepsy somehow makes you different from other people.
+One thing you might feel when you’re told you have epilepsy, is that epilepsy somehow makes you different from other people.
 And you might be worried that people will treat you differently.
 This is one of the things young people have said to us.
-If you can take having epilepsy in your stride, and don’t feel it’s too big a deal, then it’s much more likely that your friends will see it the same way.
+It can really help if you can try to take having epilepsy in your stride, and not to feel it’s too big a deal.
+Then it’s much more likely that your friends will see it the same way.

-They may be a bit scared at first, especially if they don’t know anything about epilepsy and if they have seen you have a seizure.
-But once they get some information about epilepsy (like from this site) then hopefully they will feel much more relaxed about it.
+They may be a bit scared at first, especially if they don’t know anything about epilepsy.
+But once they get some information about epilepsy, for example from the Epilepsy Action website, then hopefully they’ll feel much more relaxed about it.
 And if they know what to do if you have a seizure, then it may give you and your family some reassurance when you’re out and about.

 Whether you’re at school, college, university or work, it’s a good idea to let someone know about your epilepsy, unless you have seizure control.
 Most people would see seizure control as not having had a seizure for about 12 months.

 When you let them know you have epilepsy, your teacher, tutor or manager can be prepared, in case you do have a seizure.
-And they can think about anything they might need to do to make sure you and the people around you stay safe.
+And they can think about anything they might need to do to make sure you stay safe.

 Sometimes other people might seem to treat you differently.
 And it may feel like this is because of your epilepsy.
 It might be, but it might not be.
 It’s important to remember that there could be other reasons for someone’s behaviour.
 You could try checking with the person you think is treating you differently.
 They might be able to explain what they’re feeling.

 Sometimes someone can treat you differently through ignorance.
 It’s normal to feel scared of something you don’t understand.
 If you feel able to, you could just try and answer their questions and deal with their fears yourself.
-If it doesn’t feel okay to do this, you could point them to this website.
+If it doesn’t feel okay to do this, you could point them to the Epilepsy Action website.

-If it’s at school or college where this is happening, you could ask if it’s possible to arrange for someone to do epilepsy awareness training.
+If it’s at school or college where this is happening, you could ask if it’s possible to arrange for someone from Epilepsy Action to do epilepsy awareness training.
 It’s important that you feel okay about having this happen.